yleeyilin/tp/docs/UserGuide.md

 Abbreviation/Nomenclature | Meaning
 --------|------------------
-GUI | GUI stands for Graphical User Interface and it represents the visual display of PoochPlanner that users can see when the application is run.
+GUI | GUI stands for Graphical User Interface and it represents the visual display of PoochPlanner that you can see when the application is run.
 GUI Component | A subsection of the GUI.
 For more information on specific GUI components, refer to this [section](#navigating-the-gui).
 CLI | CLI stands for Command Line Interface and it represents a text-based user interface to interact with the application.
 Command | An input from the user that tells PoochPlanner to perform an action.
 View PoochPlanner’s [Command Summary](#command-summary).